 Linda Franklin says, “When you start snooping where you don’t belong, you are always going to find something that will upset you.
 Whether it’s a confirmation that he or she has been cheating or spending money on something they didn’t tell you about, the act will not make you feel good.
 When you go looking to shake up the status quo you will do just that.”

 Is snooping always a no-no?
 It depends on the situation.
-If you always feel the need to snoop, it’s probably your own insecurity.
+If you always feel the need to snoop, it’s probably because you have trust issues and feel insecure in the relationship.
 Only some serious soul-searching will tell you why you feel that every person you’re involved with might betray you.

 On the other hand, if you’re normally a secure, sane person and something in your gut is telling you the relationship isn’t quite right, you should listen to your intuition and either check things out or sit down for a heart-to-heart.